ayourtch/llm-templated-coding/instruct/bin/llm-groq-3.md

 I would like you to have the code accept two mandatory arguments being input and output files names, and the code should do the following with them:

+- before doing anything else, verify that the output file is either not existstent, or perform "git status <output_file>" and verify that the file is not modified.

 - if the output file is non-existent or empty, it should just feed the contents of the input file after the following preamble:

    "Please produce single output result, which would match the description below as well as you can:";